How to Write an Extemporaneous Speech - 4 Easy Steps

 Place your order and get 100% original work.

-First, let’s look at what an extemporaneous speech is…
+First, let's look at what an extemporaneous speech is.

-What Is an Extemporaneous Speech?
+What is an Extemporaneous Speech?

-2. Craft an outline.
+2. Craft an Extemporaneous Speech Outline

 3. Support your ideas/points.

-4. Create a concise, strong conclusion.
+4. Create a concise, firm conclusion.

 The first step you should take after receiving the instructions to present an extemporaneous speech is to develop a topic.
 Because of limited time, choose a topic you are conversant with and try to think of several points you will discuss in detail.
 Using a familiar topic will make the entire process easy as you will quickly brainstorm the points to support the topic.

-Step 2.
-Craft An Extemporaneous Speech Outline
+2. Craft an Extemporaneous Speech Outline

 Having a short extemporaneous speech outline assists you considerably when delivering the speech.
 So, create one quickly.